kossiitkgp/KWoC-Backend/README.md

 Contains utilities for handling of JSON body of request and response.
 - `DecodeJSONBody()`: Decodes the JSON body of an HTTP request.
 - `RespondWithJson()`: Takes a response struct and responds to with the JSON string of the response with the appropriate headers set.
+- `RespondWithHTTPMessage()`: Takes a status code and a message string and responds with the specified status code and message, and JSON-encodes the response.

 #### JWT
 File: `utils/jwt.go`